Details: Competitive salary based on relative experience.

 - The West will have clean air and clean water to support healthy communities and vital habitat.

-- Demonstrated ability to apply communication skills to persuade, influence, or lead others on complex subjects.
+- Ability to apply communications skills to persuade, influence, or lead others on complex subjects, including working directly with water-related decision-making bodies.

 - Creativity, patience, and a sense of humor.